tony-defa/swarm-cluster/apps/wordpress/README.md

 ## Perquisites
 ### Storage
-A centralized storage solution is not required.
+A centralized storage solution is required.

 ### Service dependencies
 Mandatory stacks are: